 - Connect your Uphold wallet with Brave.
 This can be done once you install Uphold and select the option to connect with your Brave browser.

-- After you’ve verified Uphold, you can directly withdraw your BAT tokens from Brave to Uphold, and the best thing is that the process is automated.
+- After you’ve verified Uphold, you can directly transfer BAT to Brave wallet to Uphold, and the best thing is that the process is automated.

 - Once your BAT tokens are in your Uphold wallet, you can withdraw funds, sell the tokens and cash out into your US or EU bank account by ACH transfer for US customers and SEPA transfer for European residents.